lascon-repo/LASCON-VIII/software installation instructions/Software Requirements.md

 ```

 This command will install NEST as described in https://nest-simulator.readthedocs.io/en/latest/installation/index.html.
 In this website you can also find more information about how to install NEST in different systems.
 The command also installs some useful scientific Python packages: matplotlib, numpy, scipy, etc. Additionally, three other software are also installed: Ipython, Octave and Brian2.
-Ipython is a interactive shell for Python.
-Octave is open source alternative for Matlab.
+Ipython is an interactive shell for Python.
+Octave is an open source alternative for Matlab.
 Brian2 is another simulator for spiking neural networks.

 You can check if the enviroment was created by writing in the terminal:
 ```